- Award submissions present an opportunity for professionals to highlight their own or others’ accomplishments, and receive recognition

 - Award applications are used to provide an overview of the nominee and their achievements and demonstrate how they fit the award criteria

-- Award submissions that build an impactful story of why the nominee is deserving of the award for which they are being nominated for stand out from the crowd
+- Award nominations that build an impactful story of why the nominee is deserving of the award for which they are being nominated for stand out from the crowd

-To catch the eye of the judging panel, award submissions must tell a story of why the nominee deserves the award and demonstrate how they satisfy the category criteria with examples.
+To catch the eye of the judging panel, award nominations must tell a story of why the nominee deserves the award and demonstrate how they satisfy the category criteria with examples.

 Here are 5 tips to help you write a trophy-worthy award-winning submission:

 The first step to completing a great award submission is to understand the award itself.
 What behaviour or achievement does it aim to reward?
 Who has won in the past, and on what grounds?
 What elements make your submission worthy of particular consideration?
 To ensure your first impression is personable and targets the award criteria:

 - Read the required nomination components carefully and understand the intent and criteria of the award before applying.